Mirdalan/base_astro_bot/README.md

-# Discord Astro Bot
+# Base Astro Bot

-#### Discord Bot for Star Citizen players
+#### Base Bot for Star Citizen players

-This project contains python bot project for Discord, useful for Star Citizen players.
+This project contains python base bot class, useful when creating a bot on specific platform.

 ### Available features:
  1. Organization fleet information.
 Each member can add/remove ships that he owns.